 Not all speech is permitted by law.
-Lawful speech may include comments that are hurtful and offensive to others but does not include speech that qualifies as harassment or discrimination.
+Lawful speech may include comments that may be considered hurtful or offensive to others but does not include speech that qualifies as harassment or discrimination.

-5.1.
-Discrimination
+5.1 Discrimination

-The Equality Act 2010 places a requirement on public bodies like TEC to prevent discrimination based on the following protected characteristics:
+The Equality Act 2010 places a requirement on public bodies, such as TEC. to prevent discrimination based on the following protected characteristics:

 - age

 - gender reassignment

 - being married or in a civil partnership

-- being pregnant or on maternity leave
+- · being pregnant or on maternity leave

 - disability

 - race including colour, nationality, ethnic or national origin

-- religion or belief
+- · religion or belief

-- sex

 - gender

 - sexual orientation

-5.2.
-Prevent Duty
+5.2 Prevent Duty